andrewbmartinez/DamageNowcasts/README.md

 ### Official Damages

 These primarily come from NOAA's Tropical Cyclone Reports released for each hurricane in the months after it occurs (https://www.nhc.noaa.gov/data/tcr/).
 Additionally, while it was still being updated NOAA's NCEI Billion Dollar Disaster database was used which feeds directed in the the Tropical Cyclone reports and provides uncertainty about the estimates (https://www.ncei.noaa.gov/access/billions/).
 This is no longer being updated but the data is still available.
 Real-time vintages for the Billion Dollar Disasters database was obtained from NOAA (https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc%3A0209268) and was converted from real to nominal damages using the appropriate CPI vintage obtained from ALFRED (https://alfred.stlouisfed.org/series?seid=CPIAUCSL).
 Additional data on damages was obtained from the EM-DAT database (https://www.emdat.be/)

+### Real-time Hazards

+The hazard data is almost exclusively obtained from  NOAA's Tropical Cyclone Reports released for each hurricane in the months after it occurs (https://www.nhc.noaa.gov/data/tcr/) which provides information on central pressure, storm surge and rainfall.
+Additionally, real-time vintages of storm surge, rainfall and central pressure were obtained from regular storm advisories as close to landfall as possible (https://www.nhc.noaa.gov/archive/2025/).
+This archive also provides the historical information on the forecasts and location of the storm.
+Additional official rainfall data was obtained from NOAA's Tropical Cyclone Rainfall data (https://www.wpc.ncep.noaa.gov/tropical/rain/tcrainfall.html) as well as near-real time data from CoCoRaHS (https://www.cocorahs.org/) which helps inform the NOAA data.

+### Real-time Vulnerabilities